salaGasno/nsgProject/production-line-belt.md

 This project was completed at the Automated Controls Installation and Maintenance program in BCIT during the PLCs course, ACIM-5010.

 This course served as an introduction to PLC systems.
-However, as a Mechatronics Technologist most of the topics covered in this course were known to me.
+However, as a mechatronics technologist, most of the topics covered in this course were known to me.
 As a result, I had decided to create the following PLC system project utilizing a state machine even though one was not required for the course.

 Date completed: September 7th, 2025.
 Project duration: < 1 Month.